-The bank reconciliation has not properly been reconciled on a month to month basis and consists of many errors.
+The bank reconciliation is not properly being reconciled and consists of many errors.

 The bank account should be reconciled on a monthly basis and the only reconciling items on the bank reconciliation should be the outstanding items from that month.
+The reconciled balance should agree to the general ledger balance at the end of each month.

-The cash book balance was overstated by \$5,391.
+The cash book balance was overstated by approximately \$12,499.

 Each bank account should be reconciled on a monthly basis, and the outstanding checks and deposits in transit from the previous month should be followed-up on to determine if they have cleared the bank in the current month.
-If so, these items should be removed from the bank reconciliation, so the only reconciling items left on the bank reconciliation are current and the correct book balance is reached.
+If so, these items should be marked cleared in the City's software and thus removed from the bank reconciliation, so the only reconciling items left on the bank reconciliation are current and the correct book balance is reached.